Play does not mean a waste of time.

 We are moving out of a world where people ask “Do you play games?,” and moving into one where we ask “What games do you play?”
 Everyone plays.
 The term “gamer,” however, connotes one highly specific culture.
 There is nothing wrong with the popular expression “gamer”, nor with that culture, but we are more interested in the question of what type? as opposed to whether at all.

-Games need an advocate.
+Play need an advocate.

-Games are connected to every other creative field…
+Play are connected to every other creative field…

-All games are social.
+All play is social.

 In the history of games, only a handful have been single player.
 Yet games possess the reputation as private and anti-social.
 We believe that all games are social.
 They are either played with others or played against the designer herself.
 We believe that all games should be played, and more importantly, discussed, with one another.

-Games are serious business.
+Play is serious business.

 Games generate billions of dollars of revenue for global economies, yet they are barely covered by the financial press.
 Games make a lot of money but do not yet command much attention.

-Games (and gamers) are more diverse than you think.
+Those who play are more diverse than you think.

 The range of creative products over the past decade demonstrates a real shift in the demographics of gamers and the interests of game makers.
 We believe that everyone has the perfect game waiting for them.